If your children have income, especially investment income, you may need to know the special rules that apply to their situation.

 A minor who can be claimed as a dependent is not allowed to claim a personal exemption for himself or herself.
 The minor is allowed a standard deduction, but the amount depends on whether the minor’s income is earned or unearned.

-Minors Taxed at Parents’ Rates: The Kiddie Tax
+Minors Taxed at Special Rates: The Kiddie Tax

-Children under 18 years of age (and some that are older, beginning in 2008) have to pay tax at the rate that applies to their parents’ income if they have investment income above a threshold amount .
+Children under 18 years of age, and some that are older, have to pay tax at special rates if they have investment income above a threshold amount.

 Reporting Your Child’s Income on Your Return